Updated: January 22, 2022

 - Staff, students and families can also use the BCCDC online Self-Assessment Tool, call 8-1-1 or their health care provider.

-- As a reminder, students, staff or other adults must stay home when ill or when required by public health to self-isolate.
+- As a reminder, students, staff or other adults should follow BCCDC guidance when ill and/or symptomatic.

 Travellers entering Canada